 The next morning, when John sat on his usual bench, there was a human presence next to him.

 “Hi.”
 The man said with the familiarity of a stranger.
-Familiarity, which could one day go deep if it was used right.
+Familiarity, which could one day go deep and bloom into friendship, if it was used right.

 “Hi.”
 John said back.